xyproto/algernon/README.md

     algernon --accesslog=access.log -x

-Then visit the webpage once, to create one entry in the access.log.
+Then visit the web page once, to create one entry in the access.log.

 The wonderful [goaccess](https://goaccess.io) utility can then be used to view the access log, while it is being filled: